Get in Touch

 Now, before we start labelling every difficult colleague as toxic (and I get it, it is tempting…), it is worth slowing down.
 Not everyone who disagrees with you, challenges you or has an off day is a rodent to be exterminated.
 We all have moments where we are stressed, abrupt or less self-aware than we would like.

-One of the studies defined toxic workers quite narrowly as those whose behaviour was serious enough to warrant dismissal.
+One of the studies defined toxic workers as those whose behaviour was serious enough to warrant dismissal.
 The other highlighted recurring patterns such as being aggressively dismissive of others’ ideas, consistently letting others carry the load while contributing very little, or repeatedly injecting doubt and pessimism into the team’s ability to succeed.

 We need to deal with Johnny.